Astronomical naming conventions: Proper names

 Stars may have multiple proper names, as many different cultures named them independently.
 Polaris, for example, has also been known by the names Alruccabah, Angel Stern, Cynosura, the Lodestar, Mismar, Navigatoria, Phoenice, the Pole Star, the Star of Arcady, Tramontana and Yilduz at various times and places by different cultures in human history.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN (on 30 June and 20 July 2016) together with names of stars adopted by the IAU Executive Committee Working Group on Public Naming of Planets and Planetary Satellites during the 2015 NameExoWorlds campaign and recognized by the WGSN.
 Further batches of names were approved on 21 August 2016, 12 September 2016 and 5 October 2016.
 These were listed in a table included in the WGSN's second bulletin issued in October 2016.
 The next additions were done on 1 February, 30 June, 5 September and 19 November 2017, and on 6 June 2018.
-All are included on the current List of IAU-approved Star Names, last updated on 1 June 2018.
+All are included on the current List of IAU-approved Star Names.

 The star nearest to Earth is typically referred to simply as "the Sun" or its equivalent in the language being used (for instance, if two astronomers were speaking French, they would call it le Soleil).
 However, it is usually called by its Latin name, Sol, in science fiction.

 Named after people

 There are about two dozen stars such as Barnard's Star and Kapteyn's Star that have historic names and which were named in honor after astronomers.
 As a result of the NameExoWorlds campaign in December 2015 the IAU approved the names Cervantes (honoring the writer Miguel de Cervantes) and Copernicus (honoring the astronomer Nicolaus Copernicus) for the stars Mu Arae and 55 Cancri A, respectively.
 In July 2016, the IAU WGSN approved the name Cor Caroli (Latin for 'heart of Charles') for the star Alpha Canum Venaticorum, so named in honour of King Charles I of England by Sir Charles Scarborough, his physician.
 In 2019, IAU held the NameExoWorlds campaign.
-Spain named the star HD 149143 as Rosalíadecastro after the writer Rosalía de Castro.